Sentinel05/PS_Portfolio/docs/INTERVIEW_READINESS.md

 A: The dependency upgrade. `react-reveal` was incompatible with React 18 — I had to evaluate alternatives, choose framer-motion, and rewrite every animation across 10+ components while keeping the UX consistent. react-icons v5 also had breaking renames that required tracking down each icon individually.

 **Q: What design decisions are you proud of?**
-A: The CSS custom property system.
+A: Two in particular.
+First, the CSS custom property system.
 By defining all design tokens in one place (`:root` in index.css), the entire dark/light theme switch is a single CSS class toggle — no JavaScript-driven style injection.
 It's performant, maintainable, and makes future redesigns a configuration change rather than a codebase-wide find-and-replace.
+Second, the analytics dashboard.
+Rather than just showing a raw visitor table, I built a full SVG chart suite (daily, monthly, day-of-week, peak hours) using only React state and SVG primitives — no third-party chart library.
+This keeps the bundle lean while delivering interactive, gradient-styled visuals.

 **Q: What would you improve if you had more time?**
 A: